Extract PEXA Settlement Statements to Excel

 Extract adjustment lines for rates, water, strata, land tax, and rent

-Statement-of-adjustments extraction should preserve the evidence behind the apportionment, not just the final amount.
+When extracting a statement of adjustments, preserve the evidence behind the apportionment, not just the final amount.
 For each adjustment row, capture the authority or payee, assessment or account reference where visible, period covered, paid or unpaid status, apportionment basis if shown, purchaser amount, vendor amount, source page, and review flag.

 Council rates and water rates are common because they are periodic outgoings that may have been paid by one party for a period that straddles settlement.
 The useful spreadsheet row does not merely say "rates adjustment".
 It should show the council or water authority, the period, whether the amount was paid before settlement, and which side bears the adjustment.
 If the file includes the original notice, Australian council rates notice extraction can provide the upstream assessment details that support the settlement adjustment.